natf17/shopify-spring-boot-embedded-app/README.md

 - Invoked by `ShopifyOriginFilter`
 - A request came from Shopify if it has a valid HMAC parameter
 - But for the "whitelisted redirection url", it is also necessary that it provide a nonce in the "state" parameter.
 Since this is a redirection url, the `OAuth2AuthorizationRequest` should have already been saved in the HttpSession.
 See `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`
+- This class also provides the logic to verify that an uninstall request came from Shopify by inspecting certain request headers.

 ### `BehindHttpsProxyFilter`
 - Invoked before the OAuth2LoginAuthenticationFilter